ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 - Links provide a path to **extra information** on something, since you can follow them.
 If you link to other linked data resources, it means that machines can traverse these graphs as well.
 - Links **remove ambiguity**, so it becomes very clear what is being stated.
 - Linked data enables a **decentralized architecture**.
-Since URLs point directly to the source of the data, even if the data is on a completely different domain and server, it can connect datasets to eachother.
+Since URLs point directly to the source of the data, even if the data is on a completely different domain and server, it can connect datasets to each other.
 - Linked data **stays at the source**, so it does not have to be copied as much.
 A user can simply request one specific part of the data, without having to download the entire dataset.
 This prevents a lot of expensive issues related with data duplication.
 - You **don't need new APIs and API descriptions**, since you can just use HTTP + Content Negotiation to fetch specific items.
-The data itself is browseable, like webpages are.
+The data itself is browsable, like webpages are.
-- You can **easily merge linked datasets** without any collissions in identifiers.
-This is because URLs are unique even accross multiple domains.
+- You can **easily merge linked datasets** without any collisions in identifiers.
+This is because URLs are unique even across multiple domains.
 - Linked data can be converted to **many serialization formats**.
 [This blogpost compares them](/blog/rdf-serialization-formats).
 Since RDF contains more information, it's easy to convert Linked Data to JSON (for example), but the other way around is more difficult.
 - Linked data is a standard with **many available tools, libraries and query options** (e.g. SPARQL).
 - Linked data is **highly extendible**, as anyone can use their own URLs for classes, predicates and datatypes.